-Our revenues from the provision of ancillary services to transmission and distribution grid operators reached CZK 6,277 million in the year ended December 31, 2022, compared to CZK 2,253 million in the year ended December 31, 2021.
-In 2022, we provided ancillary services to transmission and distribution grid operators only in the Czech Republic.
+Our revenues from the provision of ancillary services to transmission and distribution grid operators reached CZK 5,883 million in the year ended December 31, 2023, compared to CZK 6,277 million in the year ended December 31, 2022.
+In 2023, we provided ancillary services to transmission and distribution grid operators only in the Czech Republic.

+Lithium mining

-Lithium mining In March 2020, we decided to join a lithium mining project at Cínovec.
-The original developer of the project EMH, held a 100% shareholding in Geomet, s.r.o., the holder of an exclusive license for exploration for zinnwaldite containing lithium at Cínovec.
+In March 2020, we decided to join a lithium mining project at Cínovec.
+The original developer of the project, EMH, held a 100% shareholding in Geomet, s.r.o., the holder of an exclusive license for exploration for zinnwaldite containing lithium at Cínovec.
 Severočeské doly, our wholly owned subsidiary acquired a 51% stake in Geomet through an increase of its registered capital in the first half of 2020.
 Further, we entered into a second phase of the project, consisting of an off-site testing and technical verification of the process of lithium extraction and a preparation of a final economic and technological feasibility study of the project.
-As of the date of this Base Prospectus, the second phase of the project is expected to last until October 2023.
-The decision whether to proceed with the mining of lithium will be based, among other things, on the success of the second phase of the project.
+In the second quarter of 2024, a new site in Prunéřov was selected for the processing plant.
+The aim of this change is to improve the economics of the project and make permitting processes easier and faster.
+Based on this decision, the definitive feasibility study needs to be updated and adjusted to the new site.
+This update is expected to be completed in the fourth quarter of 2024 or in the first quarter of 2025.
+The decision whether to proceed with the mining of lithium will be based, among other things, on the success of the updated definitive feasibility study.